 We talked with Dr. Daniel Woods of the University of Innsbruck about our list of topics in February of 2021.
 Besides a short introduction of the topics, in the video we also rate them with regards to their feasibility and relevance for academia and the industry.

 Getting into cyber insurance and risk quantification is not a straightforward process yet.
-Compared to of varying degree well-established paths of starting a career in cyber security, established insurance lines of business, actuarial modelling, or insurance law, many current practitioners of the cyber insurance ecosystem are first exposed to the topic when they start their careers in the respective field, usually right out of university/college, or when they transition into it from their previous professional field.
+Compared to varying degree well-established paths of starting a career in cyber security, established insurance lines of business, actuarial modeling, or insurance law, many current practitioners of the cyber insurance ecosystem are first exposed to the topic when they start their careers in the respective field, usually right out of university/college, or when they transition into it from their previous professional field.

 Daniel Kasper is the principal of Cyber Economics.